Oxybutynin (Absorbed through the skin)

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, myasthenia gravis (a disease causing muscle weakness), narrow-angle glaucoma, trouble emptying your bladder, gastroesophageal reflux disease (GERD), or any kind of digestive problem (such as colitis or constipation).
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, myasthenia gravis, narrow-angle glaucoma, trouble emptying your bladder, gastroesophageal reflux disease (GERD), or any kind of digestive problem (such as colitis or constipation).

 - This medicine may make you sweat less, which can cause your body temperature to rise.
 Be careful when you exercise and during hot weather.
 You could overheat or get heat stroke.

 - This medicine may make you dizzy, drowsy, or cause blurred vision.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Possible Side Effects While Using This Medicine